 Chris Palazzolo, Head of Collection Management and Subject Librarian for Economics, Political Science, and French & Italian

-James Steffen, Head, Humanities Team and Subject Librarian for Film Studies, Theater, and Dance
+James Steffen, Head, Humanities Team and Subject Librarian for Film Studies and Theater

 Guo-hua Wang, Head, International Area Studies and Subject Librarian for Chinese Studies